dwavesystems/dwave-ocean-sdk/examples/multi_gate.rst

 =====================

 This example solves a logic circuit problem to demonstrate using Ocean tools to solve a problem on a D-Wave system.

-It builds on the :ref:`map_coloring` example, providing some considerations about the effect of minor-embedding on performance.
+It builds on the discussion in the :ref:`and` example about the effect of :term:`minor-embedding` on performance.

 .. raw::  latex